znschaffer/site/src/music.md

 ## Where To Listen

-NOTE: I'm not as active in making and releasing music these days.
+> I'm not as active in making and releasing music these days.
 You'll find most of my music released on the platforms listed below.

-Most of my music is accessible (begrudgingly) via https://open.spotify.com/artist/2stp6XCHbjsyVmOYGyYBuz?si=i3yoQQjXTY-YWtr2vZ96Aw[Spotify].
+Most of my music is accessible (begrudgingly) via [Spotify](https://open.spotify.com/artist/2stp6XCHbjsyVmOYGyYBuz?si=i3yoQQjXTY-YWtr2vZ96Aw).

 You can also find me on Apple Music, Tidal, and other major streaming platforms.

-A small body of my work is available on https://zaneschaffer.bandcamp.com[Bandcamp]
+A small body of my work is available on [Bandcamp](https://zaneschaffer.bandcamp.com)